 - Nike: The Voice of the Athlete program recruits people to test their products, write reviews, then return the items for further testing.
 Children and teens can also do testing with parental consent.

-- Reebok: Similar to the Adidas program, Reebok enables consumers to test their shoes and apparel.
+- Reebok: Similar to the Adidas product tester program, Reebok enables consumers to test both their shoes and apparel.
 You’ll be asked about your preferred athletic activities when you apply.
 The maximum foot size is men’s 9.5 for this testing program.

 - Under Armor: Even if you live outside the U.S., you can sign up to test apparel and athletic gear in Under Armor’s field testing program.
 Those who work in (or are related to someone who works in) the footwear, apparel, or sporting goods industry are ineligible to be product testers.